-Management protocol or procedure Performance Criteria Trigger for additional actions Action Proposed Monitoring and/reporting requirements Responsibility Clearing protocol and surveys BD2 No more than 0.77ha of native vegetation will be removed and no more than 64 paddock trees (refer to Figure 4-1 - Figure 4-5 for no-go zones) Pre-clearance surveys conducted No impact on exclusion zones.
-Clearing outside of approved clearing areas Pre-clearance surveys not completed Clearing of trees not identified for removal Injured native fauna/hollow dependent fauna during clearing Lack of Environmental Incident notification where required Review pre-clearance survey process and update/ amend the protocol to include an additional signatory/ signoff to confirm completion Check demarcation of approved clearing areas and ensure these have been set out by a surveyor and are clearly marketed in the field Undertake incident investigation as per the Project's Incident Classification and Reporting Procedures, inclusive of A post-clearing survey report will be compiled by Project Ecologist or fauna spotter catcher and provided to the SEA Monthly monitoring of high disturbance areas, exclusion zones and boundary fencing during construction Progressive monitoring of the cumulative amount of vegetation cleared Inspection of exclusion zone disturbance.
-Project Manager and SEA
+Management protocol or procedure Performance Criteria Trigger for additional actions Action Proposed Monitoring and/reporting requirements Responsibility Clearing protocol and surveys BD2 No more than 0.77ha of native vegetation will be removed and no more than 64 paddock trees (refer to Figure 4-1 for no-go zones) Pre-clearance surveys conducted No impact on exclusion zones.
+Clearing outside of approved clearing areas Pre-clearance surveys not completed Clearing of trees not identified for removal Injured native fauna/hollow dependent fauna during clearing Lack of Environmental Incident notification where required clearing areas and ensure these have been set out by a surveyor A post-clearing survey report will be compiled by Project Ecologist or fauna spotter catcher and provided to the Solar Farm Contractor SEA Monthly monitoring of high disturbance areas, exclusion zones and boundary fencing during construction Progressive monitoring of the cumulative amount of vegetation cleared Inspection of exclusion Solar Farm Contractor Project Manager and SEA

-Management protocol or procedure Performance Criteria Trigger for additional actions Action Proposed Monitoring and/reporting requirements Responsibility notifications to authorities (as relevant) Undertake native vegetation reinstatement in no go zones Reinstate loss of paddock tree resource as required, via artificial nest boxes/ additional coarse woody debris as directed by Project ecologist Undertake environmental awareness training regarding locations of approved clearing areas, native vegetation clearing process and retained native vegetation (exclusion/ no go zones) fencing/ flagging Complete toolbox talks to vegetation clearing crews on native vegetation removal and paddock tree removal In the case of unauthorised removal of paddock trees, Fauna rescue and release procedure BD2, BD3 Fauna encountered on site is rescued by an experienced ecologist/fauna spotter catcher Fauna is relocated Fauna is not relocated by an experienced ecologist/fauna spotter catcher or licenced wildlife handler/carer.
-SEA to: Undertake incident investigation as per the Project's Incident Classification and Reporting Procedures, inclusive of notifications to authorities (as All fauna interactions, including observed and unobserved fatalities, will be recorded in the Project fauna register (Appendix G).
-SEA
+Management protocol or procedure Performance Criteria Trigger for additional actions Action Proposed Monitoring and/reporting requirements Responsibility Procedures, inclusive of notifications to authorities (as relevant) • Undertake native vegetation reinstatement in no go zones • Reinstate loss of paddock tree resource as required, via artificial nest boxes/ additional coarse woody debris as directed by Project ecologist • Undertake environmental awareness training regarding locations of approved clearing areas, native vegetation clearing process and retained native vegetation (exclusion/ no go zones) fencing/ flagging Complete toolbox talks to vegetation clearing crews on native vegetation removal and paddock tree removal • In the case of unauthorised removal of paddock trees, zone disturbance.
+Fauna rescue and release procedure BD2, BD3 Fauna encountered on site is rescued by an experienced ecologist/fauna spotter catcher Fauna is not relocated by an experienced ecologist/fauna spotter catcher or licenced wildlife EPC SEA to: Undertake incident investigation as per the Project's Incident Classification and Reporting Procedures, inclusive of All fauna interactions, including observed and unobserved fatalities, will be recorded in the Project fauna register (Appendix G).
+EPC SEA